googleapis/google-cloud-cpp/release/README.md

 the project itself, [git][git-docs], [GitHub][github-guides], and
 [semantic versioning](https://semver.org).

+## 0. Update googleapis SHA and generate libraries

+Ensure that our released version includes an up-to-date SHA of the service proto definitions.

+### a.
+Execute the renovate script

+`external/googleapis/renovate.sh`

+### b.
+Submit and merge a PR containing the changes.

+### c.
+Allow for overnight CI builds to execute before proceeding.

 ## 1. Preparing for a release

 To create a new release you need to perform some maintenance tasks, these are